-Other buildings built by him, such as the temple to Venus and Rome or Hadrian’s villa at Tivoli, show us that this kind of eclectic mix wasn’t unusual for the architect-philosopher-traveller Emperor.
-The whole interior of the Pantheon, with the sphere at its heart, echoes and re-echoes the perfection of the heavens.
+Other buildings built by Hadrian, such as the temple to Venus and Rome or Hadrian’s villa at Tivoli, show us that this kind of eclectic mix wasn’t unusual for the architect-philosopher-traveler Emperor.
+The whole interior of the Pantheon’s architecture, with the sphere at the heart of its design, echoes and re-echoes the perfection of the heavens.

 What was regarded as the geometric perfection of the heavens was reflected in the building and in its self-similar use of geometry and proportions.
 This sort of philosophical notion regarding the universe’s nature, particularly that of a spherical universe is clearly more Greek in nature than it is Roman.
 The portico and pediment are also of Greek influence.
-Similarly the thicket of columns leading into the temple is reminiscent of the hypostyle or “Hall of Columns” found in Egyptian temples.
-To me at least, it has the effect of drawing the eyes up whilst making you (me) feel small in relation to what lays beyond.
+Similarly, the thicket of columns leading into the temple is reminiscent of the hypostyle or “Hall of Columns” found in Egyptian temples.
+It has the effect of drawing the eyes up whilst making one feel small in relation to what lays beyond.
 The great bronze doors enhance that feeling.

 As a quick aside, this inside-out trick isn’t unique in Roman architecture: it repeats itself at the end of the Empire when the very Roman Triumphal Arch is brought inside the public basilica by the Christians in order to symbolize the Lord’s triumph over earthly life and death.